Pav Bhaji Recipe

 Over the last several years, hundreds of people have told me that this Mumbai-style Pav Bhaji recipe is one of the best they have made at home.
 The reason is straightforward.
 I learned it from a street food vendor and then perfected it for home cooking.

-My recipe is different as it uses a lot of cabbage as compared to other recipes on the internet where potatoes fill up a large chunk.
-Using cabbage makes so much difference in the taste and texture of the final dish, and you would just love it.
+My recipe differs from most on the internet as it uses a lot of cabbage, unlike other recipes, which often feature potatoes.
+Using cabbage makes such a difference in the taste and texture of the final dish —you would just love it.

 There is another reason to use cabbage.
-Cabbage is one of the cheapest veggies, and to make their dish economical, all the street vendors use a lot of it to bulk up their recipes.
+Cabbage is one of the cheapest veggies, and to keep their dishes economical, street vendors use a lot of it to bulk up their recipes.
 This street vendor I talked to shared this trick with me, and I am forever grateful to him, as my bhaji has been coming out perfect since then.

 In this post, I am sharing the recipe to make the best Pav Bhaji at home.
 Do try!